-- $^{ullet}$ Locate the BRT station in or in front of the western 1/3 of the Sun Ray shopping center in a manner that allows for it to be the terminus for a new pedestrian connection that extends northward to the library and park.
-The station should be placed to accommodate bus transfers. - The park & ride facility should be placed at the southeast corner of Pederson Street and Wilson Avenue, behind the Sun Ray shopping center.
-Vehicular access should be from the facility's south face and be of a minimum driveway width. - A multi-level ramp design is preferred for the park & ride facility, and it should be designed to accommodate active uses such as retail or office space lining its ground floor exterior.
-Integrating residential uses into the upper floors' exteriors should also be considered. - Provide quality pedestrian and bicycle access to the station from the park & ride facility, the surrounding neighborhood, and the library/park activity center.
+- ullet Locate the BRT station in or in front of the western 1/3 of the Sun Ray shopping center in a manner that allows for it to be the terminus for a new pedestrian connection that extends northward to the library and park.
+The station should be placed to accommodate bus transfers. - The park & ride facility should be placed at or near the southeast corner of Pederson Street and Wilson Avenue, behind the Sun Ray shopping center.
+Vehicular access should be from the facility's south face and be of a minimum driveway width.
+It should be placed and designed so as to not remove the building at 2100 Wilson Avenue (currently occupied by St. Paul Youth Services). - A multi-level ramp design is preferred for the park & ride facility, and it should be designed to accommodate active uses such as retail or office space lining its ground floor exterior.
+Integrating residential uses into the upper floors' exteriors should also be considered.

+- Provide quality pedestrian and bicycle access to the station from the park & ride facility, the surrounding neighborhood, and the library/park activity center. - Avoid property impacts, particularly to affordable housing and historic buildings.

-Figure #: Example of a parking facility with active ground floor uses
+Figure 40: Example of a parking facility with active ground floor uses